 Leaflets and factsheets

-STEP explained gives an overview of the Society, its membership and activities.
+- STEP explained (PDF 470KB) gives an overview of the Society, its membership and activities.

-Trusts explained gives an overview of how trusts work and what they are most commonly used for, and corrects some of the widespread misconceptions held about trusts.
+- Trusts explained (PDF 2.3MB) gives an overview of how trusts work and what they are most commonly used for, and corrects some of the widespread misconceptions held about trusts.

 Why make a trust? provides a brief explanation of the benefit of making a trust, along with some frequently asked questions regarding trusts for members of the public.

-Choosing a trustee: Read our article on what you should look for when choosing a trustee here
+- Choosing a trustee: what you should look for when choosing a trustee (read article)

 Why make a will? provides a brief explanation of the importance of making a will.